maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 When using icons, it's best to save them in a single sprite.
 You can do this manually or you can let [Compass][Compass Sprites] do all the sprite creation work for you.

-NOTE: Ryan Bates provides an excellent tutorial on Compass spreading called [Compass & CSS Sprites][Sprites].
+NOTE: Ryan Bates provides an excellent tutorial on this called [Compass & CSS Sprites][Sprites].

 If you do decide to create icon sprites manually, and I'm not sure exactly why you would (hint, hint), when you lay out your icons it's better on the implementation side of things to have them line up horizontally (as opposed to vertically):